What Time Of Day Is Best For Home Yoga Practice?

 Natural light can play a significant role in enhancing your yoga practice.
 It not only helps create a pleasant ambiance but also provides valuable benefits to your overall well-being.
 When selecting your practice time, consider the availability of natural light in your practice space.
 Morning and early evening practices often offer the advantage of soft, natural light that can uplift your mood and enhance your focus.
 If natural light is limited, consider using artificial light sources that mimic daylight to create a well-lit environment.

-See also How Do I Create A Calming Yoga Space In My Home?
+See also How Can I Create A Home Yoga Practice If I'm A Senior?

 Temperature and Humidity